-Other improvements.
-There is a number of modifications to Tiara that make it more efficient and applicable.
-At each level of Tiara, up to two out of three nodes may be promoted to the next level.
+Other efficiency improvements.
+There is a number of modifications to Tiara that make its implementation operate more efficiently and be useful in wider areas of application.

+Note that at each level of Tiara, up to two out of three nodes may be promoted to the next level.
 Although the number of levels is logarithmic with respect to the system size, it may still be relatively large.
 The number of levels may be decreased by modifying Tiara to promote fewer nodes.
-For example, we can allow the nodes at level i to skip up to two or three neighbors at level i-1.
-This would require for each node to maintain data about its extended neighborhood.
+For example, we can allow the nodes at level i to skip up to two or three neighbors at level i - 1.
+Note that this would require for each node to maintain data about its extended neighborhood.

-The grow operation of b-Tiara may force a process to acquire up to O(|N|) neighbors during stabilization.
+Observe that the grow operation of b-Tiara may force a process to acquire up to O(|N|) neighbors during stabilization.
 This may require devoting extensive memory resources of each node to neighborhood maintenance.
 A simple way to mitigate it is to execute trim operations before grow.
 That is, if a process finds that it has both trim and grow actions enabled.
 It executes trim.
-Care must be taken to ensure that action execution is still weakly fair.
+Note that care must be taken to ensure that action execution is still weakly fair.